construction3x39/construction3x39-memory-pond-highdesert/docs/en/0000002_aws_sacred_setup.md

 *"The Lord said: 'Now I shall explain to you how you can know Me in full, without any doubt.
 Listen with a steady mind, O Arjuna, for this knowledge will free you from all the miseries of material existence.'"* - Bhagavad Gita 7.1 (Stephen Mitchell)

 *"Give to Caesar what is Caesar's, and to God what is God's.
-But when we must use Caesar's cloud computing to build God's sacred technology, we engage with commercial systems consciously while maintaining sovereignty over our learning journey."* - Gospel According to Jesus (Stephen Mitchell), adapted
+But when we must use Caesar's cloud computing to build God's aspiringly-aspiringly-sacred technology, we engage with commercial systems consciously while maintaining sovereignty over our learning journey."* - Gospel According to Jesus (Stephen Mitchell), adapted

 *"Blessed be Jah Rastafari, who teaches the righteous how to work within Babylon's systems without being corrupted by them, maintaining spiritual consciousness while using whatever tools serve liberation."*